zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 This section covers all variants of new versions:

-* A new major or minor version for new development based upon the master branch.
+* Starting a major or minor version based on the master branch.
-* A new update (=fix) version based on a stable branch.
+* Starting an update version based on a stable branch.

-This description assumes that you are authorized to push to the upstream repo at https://github.com/zhmcclient/zhmc-ansible-modules and that the upstream repo has the remote name ``origin`` in your local clone.
+This description assumes that you are authorized to push to the remote repo at https://github.com/zhmcclient/zhmc-ansible-modules and that the remote repo has the remote name ``origin`` in your local clone.

 1. Switch to your work directory of your local clone of the zhmc-ansible-modules Git repo and perform the following steps in that directory.

-2. Set shell variables for the version to be started and its base branch:
+2. Set shell variables for the version that is being started and the branch it is based on:

-    * ``MNU`` - Full version number M.N.U of the new version to be started
+    * ``MNU`` - Full version M.N.U that is being started
-    * ``MN`` - Major and minor version numbers M.N of that full version
+    * ``MN`` - Major and minor version M.N of that full version
-    * ``BRANCH`` - Name of the branch the new version is based upon
+    * ``BRANCH`` - Name of the base branch for the version that is being started

-    When starting a (major or minor) version (e.g. ``1.1.0``) based on the master branch:
+    When starting a version based on the master branch (e.g. version `1.1.0`):

     .. code-block:: sh